-For example, you are trying to find an asset with a title which you think must be waterfall.
+For example, you are trying to find an asset with a filename that you think must be waterfall.
 However, the system doesn't retrieve anything to your dismay.
 Try typing *waterfall*, adding asterisks at the beginning and at the end of the word.
-There's a great chance that Pics.io will find an asset with the title waterfalls, or something similar, where waterfall was only part of the whole word.
+There's a great chance that Pics.io will find an asset with the filename waterfalls, or something similar, where the "waterfall" was only part of the whole word.

 The same applies to titles, collection names, etc. You can read more about asterisks and other wildcards here.